Skip to Main Content

 If you register, but do not show up (or for online classes—sign in and start completing assignments) for a class(es), then the instructor for that class or each respective class will report you as a “No show.”
 This is typically within 7 instructional days of the full term.

 Being reported as a no-show for a class(es) will result in the tuition & fee charges, as well as the aid, coming off for the respective class(es).
 Being reported as a no-show does not impact your GPA or Completion Rate.
-However, if you had aid awarded prior to being reported as a no-show, it could result in a balance due depending upon the number of classes in which you are reported as a no-show versus any remaining classes in which you remain.
+However, if you had aid awarded before being reported as a no-show, it could result in a balance due depending upon the number of classes in which you are reported as a no-show versus any remaining classes in which you remain.
 Also, if you have already used aid in the bookstore, then you will owe those funds back as well.

 Do I have to pay my financial aid back?